twbs/bootstrap/docs/components/popovers.md

 group: components
 ---

-Add small overlays of content, like those found in iOS, to any element for housing secondary information.
+Add small overlay content, like those found in iOS, to any element for housing secondary information.

 ## Contents